Assault of Ayacucho prison: Implementation

 The implementation of an asymmetric attack was performed by attacking the primary and secondary targets as planned.

 On February 27, the Senderistas reviewed the plans for the attack.
 The night of February 28, 1982, the plan failed.
 "Clara" and "César" criticized each other resulting in hesitation and the plan's failure.
 Pursuant to the provisions, prisoners rioted.
 The attackers were in their positions, but never got the truck to rescue the prisoners.
 César declared the action canceled.
 The riot police were called.
 There were three dead and two Senderistas, and Amilcar Najarro Eucario Urday were seriously injured and sent to the regional hospital Huamanga.
 Gonzalo's anger was forwarded to the responsible, and Gonzalo gave a final order.
 Guzman asked again to attack the prison Huamanga, to the amazement of the combatants.

 At 19:00 hours of March 2, a group of three Senderistas dressed as policemen, convinced a truck driver to transport them.
 The truck driver and his assistant were held at gunpoint and restrained at the height of the reservoir of Urbanization Mariscal Cáceres by the rebels.
 The fighters began their tasks, and the truck was parked at the rear of the jail.

 At 23:30 or so, there was a blackout in Huamanga and several explosions were heard, and subversive elements were firing at different units based in Huamanga.
 Strategic fighters emerged from their hiding places.
 They were divided strategically in the city for three simultaneous attacks of greater magnitude against the headquarters of the Guardia Civil del Peru, the head of the Investigative Police of Peru general headquarters of the Republican Guard Peru, and, again, the prison.
-They also attacked the homes of the Prefect of the Department and President of the Superior Court of Ayacucho.
+They also attacked the homes of the Prefect of the department and the President of the Superior Court of Ayacucho.
 For this action, the party met for the first time the fighters of Principal Regional Committee (CRP), Ayacucho-area-fighters led by Elvira Ramirez Aranda "comrade Clara" and Fajardo Cangallo-Oscar Vera Ramos "Comrade César."
 The city was protected by more than 300 police, settled in three locations.
 The barracks called "BIM 51, The Cabitos," housed three hundred soldiers and was four km from the prison.
 At the same time, the prison had a supply of 20 guards of which only 7 were in prison, and 20 other soldiers backing the republic rested at the headquarters.